jmlb/llmevalforge/README.md

 - `difficulty_level`: Describes the expected difficulty level of the task, useful for designing a well-rounded evaluation set.
 The value can be "easy", "medium", "hard".

-### 1. Contextual Understanding
+## 3.2 List of tests

+### 3.2.1 Summarization

-- **Objective**: Evaluate the model's ability to generate concise, accurate summaries of longer texts.
+- **Objective**: Test the model's ability to condense information while retaining key details, coherence, and meaning.
 - **Implementation**:
   - Provide the model with lengthy text passages and assess the quality of its summaries.
-  - Use a run_summarization_test function that checks for completeness, brevity, and retention of key details.
+  - Use a `run_summarization_test` function that checks for completeness, brevity, and retention of key details.
-  - Requires a summarization_test_set.yaml file with various text examples for testing different summary lengths and complexities.
+  - Requires a `summarization_test_set.yaml` file with various text examples for testing different summary lengths and complexities.

-### 1. Contextual Understanding
+### 3.2.2 Contextual Understanding

 - **Objective**: Test the model's ability to understand and use context from previous interactions.
 - **Implementation**: